divyaprakash0426/Masters-Thesis/Readme.md

 public sentiment from messages posted on Stocktwits, a financial communications platform.
 The [notebook](https://github.com/divyaprakash0426/Quantopian-Long-Short-Equity-Strategy/blob/master/sentiment_intuition/SMA_tesla%20and%20apple.ipynb) explaining the same can be viewed in the repo.
 ![Plot of daily returns, message volume and sentiment score of Apple stocks.](https://github.com/divyaprakash0426/Quantopian-Long-Short-Equity-Strategy/blob/master/images/sentiment_intuition.png)

+### Ranking Schema and Alpha
+The ranking schema considerers assets with a high 3 day average sentiment score as high value, and assets with a low 3 day average sentiment score as low value.
+The algorithm uses Quantopian's open source factor analysis tool, Alphalens, to test the quality of the selection strategy.
+Alpha factors express a predictive relationship between some given set of information and future returns.
+By applying this relationship to multiple stocks we can hope to generate an alpha signal and trade off of it.
+Refer to this [notebook](https://github.com/divyaprakash0426/Quantopian-Long-Short-Equity-Strategy/blob/master/strategy_development/long_short.ipynb) for detailed analysis.

+### Results
+Backtesting simulation involves testing a trading strategy on historical data.
+It estimates the strategy’s practicality and profitability on past data, validating it for success or failure or any needed changes.
+The simulation is performed on the porfolio data for the time period starting from January 2017 to December 2109 with an initial investment of 1 million dollars.